 - Find a long-term private lender.
 If the lending environment changes and I cannot get a loan, I would look for a private lender who wanted a long-term investment.
-With the stability of the property, and the magnitude of the deal, I’m confident I could find a wealthy individual looking to earn a solid interest rate for 15 years or more.
+With the stability of the property and the magnitude of the deal, I’m confident I could find a wealthy individual looking to earn a solid interest rate for 15 years or more.

-- Add a Partner on and Refinanceâ If I couldn’t find a long-term private lender, I would bite the bullet and find a partner to add to the deal.
+- Add a partner on and refinance.
+If I couldn’t find a long-term private lender, I would bite the bullet and find a partner to add to the deal.
 I’ve talked about this strategy a number of times, and while I would be giving up a significant portion of equity, it would work to get me out of the deal.
-I have a partner who I’ve worked with on a few projects who makes great money, has excellent credit, and a stable job—so getting a loan is as easy as signing a piece of paper for him.
+I have a partner I’ve worked with on a few projects who makes great money, has excellent credit, and holds a stable job—so getting a loan is as easy as signing a piece of paper for him.
 I would simply add his name to the title on the loan, wait for the seasoning to end, and have him refinance the deal.
-Again, this isn’t ideal, but it’s an exit strategy (and would be excellent for him!)
+Again, this isn’t ideal, but it’s an exit strategy (and would be excellent for him!).

-But what If I don’t have any money!!?
+“But what if I don’t have any money?!”

-Like I said earlier, the private lender will be funding the purchase price of $90k on this deal, and I will be funding about $12,000 in repairs/closing costs.
+Like I said earlier, the private lender will be funding the purchase price of $90,000 on this deal, and I will be funding about $12,000 in repairs/closing costs.
 But what if I didn’t have that money?
 Because I’m a big fan of learning how to invest in real estate with no money, let me share just a few ideas:

 See?
 Ken agrees.

-In my state, we close real estate transactions with Title Companies, though in some states you might use an attorney.
+In my state, we close real estate transactions with title companies, though in some states, you might use an attorney.
 Either way, the process is pretty much the same.

 Let’s do a quick re-cap:

-- Found the property online
+- I found the property online.

-- Walked through the property quickly
+- I walked through the property quickly.

-- Offered on the property
+- I offered on the property.

-Going forward, I will get the 5th unit repaired and in six months, I plan on refinancing the whole property into a 30-year fixed mortgage.
-Between now and then, I expect to pretty much break even, due to the higher loan payment and vacant 5th unit.
-You see, I can’t completely finish the 5th unit before six months is over because I want to refinance this property as a “residential” property, not a “commercial” property.
-So, the 5th unit will stay “decommissioned” for the time.
+Going forward, I will get the fifth unit repaired, and in six months, I plan on refinancing the whole property into a 30-year fixed mortgage.
+Between now and then, I expect to pretty much break even, due to the higher loan payment and vacant fifth unit.
+You see, I can’t completely finish the fifth unit before six months is over because I want to refinance this property as a “residential” property, not a “commercial” property.
+So, the fifth unit will stay “decommissioned” for the time.

-Now comes the fun part – landlording.
-If you want to learn more about my landlording tips, definitely check out “How to Be a Landlord: Top Ten Tips for Success“.
+Now comes the fun part: landlording.
+If you want to learn more about my landlording tips, definitely check out “How to Be a Landlord: Top Ten Tips for Success.“

-Anyways, that’s the story!
+Anyway, that’s the story!
 If you stuck through this whole time, I sure hope you take a second and leave me a comment below and let me know what you learned or what I forgot!